Painting a graph with competing random walks: Introduction

-We remark that the problem we consider was communicated to us by Hilhorst \cite{H09} in a slightly different setting.
-Rather than considering the sets of sites $\CA_1, \CA_2$ \emph{first painted} by $X_1,X_2$, respectively, it is also natural to study the sets $\wt{\CA}_1, \wt{\CA}_2$ of sites \emph{most recently painted} by $X_1, X_2$, respectively.
+The problem we consider here was formulated by Hilhorst, though in a slightly different setting.
+Rather than considering the sets of sites $\CA_1, \CA_2$ \textit{first painted} by $X_1,X_2$, respectively, it is also natural to study the sets $\wt{\CA}_1, \wt{\CA}_2$ of sites \textit{most recently painted} by $X_1, X_2$, respectively.
 In other words, in the latter formulation the constraint that the marks are irreversible is removed.
-It turns out that these two classes of problems are equivalent, which is to say $(\CA_1, \CA_2) \stackrel{d}{=} (\wt{\CA}_1, \wt{\CA}_2)$.
-This helpful observation, which follows from the time-reversibility of random walk, was made and communicated to us by Comets \cite{C09}.
+It turns out that these two classes of problems are equivalent, which is to say $(\CA_1, \CA_2) \stackrel{d}{=} (\wt {\CA }_1, \wt{\CA}_2)$.
+This helpful observation, which follows from the time-reversibility of random walk, was made and communicated to us by Comets.

-We restrict our attention to \emph{lazy} walks $X_1,X_2$ to avoid issues of periodicity.
+We restrict our attention to \textit{lazy} walks $X_1,X_2$ to avoid issues of periodicity, and in particular to ensure that the random walk has a unique stationary distribution.
 That is, the one-step transition kernel is given by

 where $x \sim y$ means that $x$ is adjacent to $y$ in $G$.
-The particular choice of holding probability $\tfrac{1}{2}$ is not important for the proof; indeed, any $\lambda \in (0,1)$ would suffice.
+The particular choice of holding probability $\frac{1}{2}$ is not important for the proof; indeed, any $\lambda\in(0,1)$ would suffice.
 Our proofs also work in the setting of continuous time walks.
-Let $p^t(\cdot,\cdot;G)$ be the $t$-step transition kernel of lazy random walk on $G$ and $\pi(\cdot;G)$ its unique stationary distribution.
+Let $p^t(\cdot,\cdot;G)$ be the $t$-step transition kernel of a lazy random walk on $G$ and $\pi(\cdot;G)$ its unique stationary distribution.

-Our main result is the precise asymptotics for $\var(|\CA_i|)$ on tori of dimension at least three, thus verifying a conjecture due to Pemantle and Peres \cite{PP09}.
+Our main result is the precise asymptotics for $\var(|\CA_i|)$ on tori of dimension at least three, thus verifying a conjecture due to Pemantle and Peres~\cite{DICKERTHESIS}, page 35. \begin{theorem} Suppose that $G_n = \Z_n^d$, $d \geq3$.
+There exists a finite constant $\alpha_d > 0$ such that